🇩🇪

 Why AI Is the Answer

 AI can process large volumes of varied data in real time.
-It spots patterns that humans cannot see and makes optimized decisions without manual input.
+It spots patterns that humans cannot see and makes improved decisions without manual input.

 Traditional route planning uses static data and fixed rules.
 AI works differently.